 Below is information on making a gift to the United Way using a stock transfer:

-United Way maintains accounts at several brokerages in the region for the purpose of stock transfers.
-Please click here for a list of our preferred brokers.
+6. United Way has accounts with most major firms.
+Please click here for a list of our preferred Investment Advisors.

 Questions may be directed to Kelly Miller, Donor Choice Administrator, at 410.895.1432 or email@example.com.